 Decide what size and how many fretlets you need, add $10 shipping/handling [$15 outside the US], and PayPal that amount to the email address below (as a 'Friend' - I'm not a business!).

 Will they work on any guitar?

 Sure, they will work on any fretted instrument with nylon or steel strings.
-BUT - at present we only have one fret height available, so measure your frets to see if they will our fretlets will work well with yours.
+BUT - at present we only have one fret height available, so measure the height of your frets to see if the new Fretlet will work well with yours.
 (If yours are much lower than ours, the new higher fret may block the existing fret behind it, so you would be replacing that note rather than adding an extra note between two existing frets.)

 How are they attached?

 Each fretlet is backed with special 3M doublesided adhesive film.

 Where do I put them?

 The best way to determine the placement of each Fretlet is to use adhesive tape [standard “Scotch” brand works well] on TOP to temporarily put it in position, then using your ear or strobe tuner [I use a Turbo-Tuner], try out the position.
 Once that has been determined,

 • mark the fingerboard with a pencil & remove the taped Fretlet